catalyst-cooperative/pudl-data-release/README.md

 original input data can be found in the `pudl-input-data.tgz` compressed archive distributed with this data release.
 The data it contains were downloaded from FERC, EIA, and EPA between January 31st and February 3rd, 2020.
+A small amount of additional data that we have compiled by hand is distributed as part of the Python package.

 ## Software Environment
 This data release was generated using v0.3.1 of the `catalystcoop.pudl` Python